marcusjoshm/microscopy-analysis-single-cell/README.md

 When Terminal opens, you'll see a prompt that looks something like `(base) ➜  ~`

-## Step 0: Export Data from LASX

-Create an export folder and export your data as .tiff files into that folder.
-For tile-scans, run mosaic merge with None selected as the filtering method.
-For z-stacks perform a maximum intensity projection.
-Export only merged and max projected files for this analysis workflow.
-Time-lapse data with multiple time-points are okay and have a dedicated feature for analysis.

-Copy the export folder to the LEELAB surver from the microscope PC.
-You can now proceed to analysis on the lab Macbook Pro.

-# Step 1: Remove Spaces from File Names
+## Step 1: Remove Spaces from File Names

 Our analysis workflow requires file paths without spaces.
 Follow these steps to convert spaces in your file names to underscores: